Transition to a New Position

 DC marketers in transition find many professional benefits in short-term contract roles

-Whether you’ve been out of the workforce for a while and you’re looking to return, or you’re at the point of wanting to shift your career in a new direction, short-term or project-based contract work may be just what you’re looking for—especially if you want to try it before making the big leap.
+Whether you’ve been out of the workforce for a while or looking for novelty, consider short-term contract work.
+Especially if you want to try it before making the big leap.

 Contract roles are perfect for marketing and communications professionals who are: